SalomePlatform/adao/doc/en/reference.rst

         "EpsilonMinimumExponent" : -8,
         }

-If an option is specified for an algorithm that doesn't support it, the option is simply left unused.
+If an option is specified by the user for an algorithm that doesn't support it, the option is simply left unused and don't stop the treatment.
 The meaning of the acronyms or particular names can be found in the :ref:`genindex` or the :ref:`section_glossary`.
 In addition, for each algorithm, the required commands/keywords are given, being described in `List of commands and keywords for an ADAO checking case`_.

 **"AdjointTest"**